-Jet grouting creates in situ geometries of soilcrete (grouted soil), using a grouting monitor attached to the end of a drill stem.
+Jet grouting creates in situ geometries of soilcrete (grouted soil) using a grouting monitor attached to the end of a drill stem.
 The jet grout monitor is advanced to the maximum treatment depth.
 Then high-velocity jets (cement grout with optional water and air) are initiated from ports in the monitor.
-The jets erode and mix the in situ soil with grout as the drill stem and monitor are rotated and raised.
+The jets erode and mix the in situ soil with grout as the drill stem and monitor is rotated and raised.

 Depending on the application and types of soils, one of three variations is used: the single fluid system (slurry grout jet), the double fluid system (slurry grout jet surrounded by an air jet), and the triple fluid system (water jet surrounded by an air jet, with a separate grout port).
-The jet grouting process constructs soilcrete panels, full columns, or partial columns with designed strength and/or permeability.
+The jet grouting process constructs soilcrete panels, full columns, or partial columns with designed strength and significant permeability.